| Saturdays @ 4:00 & 5:30 pm and Sundays @ 9:00, 10:30, & 11:55 am

 "Bear one another's burdens and so fulfill the law of Christ."
 (Galatians 6:2)

 The Acts of Service (AoS) team helps bear one another’s burdens by meeting physical needs such as housekeeping, yard work, maintenance, moving, occasional transportation, and various other tasks.
-The AoS team desires to compassionately employ the physical resources, gifts, and strengths that Christ has blessed us with.
-If you have a need, or know someone who does, please let us know.
+Acts of Service desires to compassionately employ the physical resources, gifts, and strengths that Christ has blessed us with.
+If you have a need or know someone who does, please submit a request through the Care Request Form here.
+If you would like to join the Acts of Service team, please submit a request through the Care Serve Form here.

 "As each has received a gift, use it to serve one another, as good stewards of God's varied grace... whoever serves, as one who serves by the strength that God supplies—in order that in everything God may be glorified through Jesus Christ..."
 (1 Peter 4:10-11)

 The Cards of Encouragement (CoE) team sends handwritten cards of biblical encouragement to those experiencing difficult seasons of life.
-If you have a need, or know someone who would benefit from a card of encouragement, please let us know.
+If you have a need or know someone who would benefit from a card of encouragement, please submit a request through the Care Request Form here.
+If you would like to join the Cards of Encouragement team, please submit a request through the Care Serve Form here.

 "Therefore encourage one another and build one another up, just as you are doing."
 (1 Thessalonians 5:11)

-The Meals team is available to serve families and individuals in seasons of transition, medical challenges and recovery, the death of a loved one, or the arrival of a new baby by blessing them with prepared meals.
-If you have a need, or know of someone who needs meals, please let us know.
+The Meals team serves those in seasons of transition, medical challenges and recovery, the death of a loved one, or the arrival of a new baby by blessing them with prepared meals.
+If you have a need or know somebody who does, please submit a request through the Care Request Form here.
+If you would like to join the Meals team, please submit a request through the Care Serve Form here.

 "Contribute to the needs of the saints and seek to show hospitality."
 (Romans 12:13)